promi/mumble-pluginbot-plusplus/README.md

 - OpenSSL
 - libopus 1.1
 - libprotobuf
+- protobuf (for the protoc compiler)

 ## Building + Installing

-The repository is autotools-based, you have to regenerate the configure script with commands like:
+The repository is autotools-based, you have to regenerate the configure script:

-    $ automake --add-missing
-    $ libtoolize --add-missing
-    $ autoreconf
+    $ ./autogen.sh

+Currently the protobuf files are not automatically build by the build scripts.
+You have to do this yourself:

+    $ cd src/mumble && protoc --cpp_out=.
+Mumble.proto && cd -

 Then the usual autotools process applies: